pitchan861/ns-engine/README.md

 3. After the prompt, write your own problem or question.
 4. Start chatting with the AI as usual.

+Write one simple thought.
+It does not need to be correct.
+Do not change the prompt.
+Just add your thought below it.
+You will notice your thinking becomes clearer.

 ### Prompt (copy and use)

 ```